The GKEF Enabling and Flexible Fund streams open March 31 and close May 15 2025 at 11 am.

 Eligible Costs

-Projects funded by the GKE Flexible Fund are expected to cost up to a maximum of £30,000 and to last for 6 months, although both upper limits may be reassessed at the discretion of the GKE panel (if partners are predominantly based overseas, for example).
+Projects funded by the GKE Flexible Fund are expected to cost up to a maximum of £30,000 and to last for 6 months (all funds would be required to be spent by 31 July 2026, with no possibility of extension).

 Funded projects will be expected to start within 2 months of the funding decision.

-Applications to the Flexible Fund can be led by any UofG staff member and should contain the following:
+Applications to the Flexible Fund can be led by any UofG staff member and should meet the following requirements:

-- A clear linkage to underpinning University of Glasgow research; in some cases this will be via inclusion of UofG Co-I’s involved in the research.
+• A clear linkage to underpinning University of Glasgow research; in some cases, this will be via inclusion of UofG Co-I’s in the project.

 The journey from research to impact is complex and varies across the broad range of disciplines represented at the University of Glasgow; the GKE panel welcome the creativity of our research and knowledge exchange community in proposing projects for funding.
 Whilst not an exhaustive list, some examples of eligible activities are provided below: